benlavender/homelab-docs/guides/CheatSheet.md

 git add <name> <name> <name>
 # Stage or track multiple files with an expression:
 git add <*name*>
+# Unstage a file from the staging area and put it back in the working tree:
+git restore --staged <file>
+# Remove tracked changes from the working tree:
+git restore <file>
+# Remove all tracked changes from the working tree:
+git restore .
 # Remove a tracked file:
 git rm <name>
 # Remove a file from the staging area: